Zoopla's comprehensive guide reveals all you need to know about snapping up a new-build property.

 - Assisted sale, where the house builder or developer helps to sell your existing property.
 They will typically arrange for an independent valuation and then market your home through their sales department and an estate agent.

 Top tip!
-Keep a close eye for the end of your house builder or developer’s financial year.
+Keep a close eye out for the end of your house builder or developer’s financial year.
 It may be a good opportunity to negotiate a lower sales price or secure good incentives if the firm needs to hit targets.

 Tips on how to boost the value of new-build properties

 You will buy a new-build house at its very best.
 Therefore, new homes have the potential to drop in value in the same way a brand new gadget would.
 Here are a few suggestions of how to offset this issue:

 - Add value by developing the property further.
 There is clearly more scope for this on a new house rather than flat.
 You might think about building a loft conversion, double-storey extension or a conservatory on the back of your home.